iamravikumar/PortfolioAce/README.md

 * Management and Performance fee calculations taking the Hurdle rate (soft or hard) and/or High-Water Mark into consideration.
 * Lock and Unlock Accounting Periods
 * Data Metrics at a fund and position level.
+* Export data to CSV, TXT or JSON files.

 As this is currently a work in progress i still need to implement testing and create more flexibility around these features.